aihpi/pilotproject-hearing-loss/README.md

 > **Status Update:**
 > - The original CommonVoice 16.1 dataset (66 GB, 1.7M clips) is no longer accessible through HuggingFace
 > - Mozilla Data Collective only provides access to the latest version (CommonVoice 23.0: 86.83 GB, 2.54M clips)
-> - Older dataset versions cannot be downloaded anymore easily (one to get in touch with Mozilla Datacollection via email to tell them which version you need and why) https://community.mozilladatacollective.com/were-changing-access-to-older-versions-of-common-voice-datasets/
+> - Older dataset versions cannot be downloaded anymore easily.
+One would need to get in touch with Mozilla Data Collective via email to tell them which version you need and why.
+See: [Mozilla's community discussion on accessing older versions](https://community.mozilladatacollective.com/were-changing-access-to-older-versions-of-common-voice-datasets/)
 > - **Migration Required:** This repository must be updated to work with [CommonVoice 23.0](https://datacollective.mozillafoundation.org/datasets/cmflnuzw52mzok78yz6woemc1)
 >
 > **Action Required:**